-The expansion of Lyft has been fueled by venture funding, driver referral bonuses and passenger promotions.
+The expansion of Lyft has been fueled by venture funding, which has enabled large lyft sign up bonuses for new drivers as well as promotions for passengers.
 In 2014 Lyft completed a Series D financing round, raising $250 million.
 They raised another $1 billion in 2016, including a $500 million investment from partner General Motors.

 Lyft has grown to operate in over 200 US cities, and has a total valuation of over $5.5 billion.
 They've encountered the same legal hurdles as Uber throughout this process.